-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 SET CHANGE command

 Controls the frequency of checking the AT CHANGE breakpoints.
 The initial setting is STATEMENT/LINE.

 Specifies that the AT CHANGE breakpoints are checked at all statements.
 STATEMENT is equivalent to LINE.